-Israel and South Africa: Nostalgia is not a strategy South Africa’s international relations require derisking, not provocation.
+Israel and South Africa: nostalgia is not a strategy South Africa’s international relations require derisking, not provocation.
 Dirco hasn’t got the memo… Ray HartleyGreg Mills February 3, 2026 Opinion·Politics 2

 Operation Wilt for Peace South Africa is poking the US bear by conducting war games with Iran, Russia and China.
 That may come back to bite it… Ray HartleyGreg Mills January 19, 2026 Opinion·Politics 1